 Since mid-2018, many of our travellers who stayed at Mushara Outpost have kindly recorded their wildlife sightings and shared them with us.
 The results are below.
 Click an animal to see more, and here to see more on our methodology.

 - There is a generator back-up, and the lodge also uses solar power.

-- There is WiFi in the main area as well as in the bedrooms, although on our last visit it was somewhat sporadic.
+- There is WiFi in the main area as well as in the bedrooms, although we have found it somewhat sporadic.